nschlia/ffmpegfs/README.md

 To see what's been done so far, checkout the [windows](https://github.com/nschlia/ffmpegfs/tree/windows) branch.

+**New in 2.18:**

+- **Feature:** Added ALAC profile for iTunes (--desttype=ALAC --profile=ITUNES).
+Playback of the file will not commence until it is fully recoded; however, it can be played in iTunes.
+- **Feature:** Implemented a validation check for the combination of TYPE and PROFILE in --desttype=TYPE --profile=PROFILE.

 **New in 2.17 (2024-11-10):**

 - **Bugfix:** Issue [#164](https://github.com/nschlia/ffmpegfs/issues/164): Fixed incorrectly discarded HLS seek requests.